schoener-one/sugo-machine-application/README.md

 The additional dependent libraries like azmq and librpcpp will be fetched from Git repository and build automatically within the project build folder.

-The CoffeeAutomat application can be build on host systems as well, to run the unit tests for example:
+The SugoMachine application can be build on host systems as well, to run the unit tests for example:

 ```bash